Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Experiments

 \section{Experiments}

-Our experiments focus on zero and few-shot transfer across robots for standard object pushing tasks~\cite{finn2017dvf,ebert2018visual,dasari2019robonet}: a robot arm must push objects to target configurations, specified by a goal image, on a cluttered tabletop.
-We aim to answer: \textbf{(1)} How does the robot-aware controller compare against a standard controller when transferred to a new robot? \textbf{(2)} Which robot-aware components in the visual foresight pipeline are most important for transfer?
+Our experiments focus on zero and few-shot transfer across robots for pushing and pick-and-place ~\citep{finn2017dvf,ebert2018visual,dasari2019robonet}: a robot arm must move objects to target configurations, specified by a goal image, on a tabletop.
+We aim to answer: \textbf{(1)} How does the robot-aware controller compare against standard controllers and a domain adaptation baseline when transferred to a new robot? \textbf{(2)} Which robot-aware components in the visual foresight pipeline are most important for transfer?